Stanford

 Congressional Boot Camp on AI

 The Congressional Boot Camp on AI convenes staffers from both the House and Senate on Stanford University’s campus in California.
 Each session will feature world-class scholars from Stanford University, leaders from Silicon Valley, and pioneers from civil society organizations.
-The 2025 boot camp will be held August 11-13, 2025.
+The 2025 boot camp was held on August 11-13, 2025.

 Congressional Boot Camp on AI